FluxML/FluxTraining.jl/README.md

 ## What does it do?

-- Implements common training loops to take the boilerplate out of training deep learning models
+- Implements a training loop to take the boilerplate out of training deep learning models
-- Lets you add features to training loops through reusable callbacks
+- Lets you add features to training loops through reusable [callbacks](/documents/docs/callbacks/usage.md)
-- Comes with callbacks for many common use cases like hyperparameter scheduling, metrics tracking, checkpointing, early stopping, and more
+- Comes with callbacks for many common use cases like [hyperparameter scheduling](/documents/docs/tutorials/hyperparameters.md), [metrics](/references/FluxTraining.Metrics) tracking and [logging](/references/FluxTraining.LogMetrics), [checkpointing](/references/FluxTraining.Checkpointer), [early stopping](/references/FluxTraining.EarlyStopping), and [more...](/documents/docs/callbacks/reference.md)
-- Is extensible by creating custom, reusable callbacks or even custom training loops
+- Is extensible by creating [custom, reusable callbacks](/documents/docs/callbacks/custom.md) or even [custom training loops](/documents/docs/tutorials/training.md)

 ## When should you use FluxTraining.jl?